semrush/intergalactic/website/docs/table-group/table-showcase/table-showcase.md

 Here, you can find quick links related to our table and its specific use cases.

+For the details about the main component for tables, refer to [Datatable](http://localhost:5173/intergalactic/table-group/data-table/data-table).

 ## Table types

-* [Primary table](/table-group/table-primary/table-primary): This is the fundamental table type designed for presenting extensive data volumes and complex functionality.
+- [Primary table](/table-group/table-primary/table-primary): This is the fundamental table type designed for presenting extensive data volumes and complex functionality.
-* [Secondary table](/table-group/table-secondary/table-secondary): A table type for displaying a small amount of data in a compact format, without complex functionality within widgets and cards.
+- [Secondary table](/table-group/table-secondary/table-secondary): A table type for displaying a small amount of data in a compact format, without complex functionality within widgets and cards.

 ## Controls